 - 1. See Me is Scotland's national programme to end mental health stigma and discrimination, enabling people who experience mental health problems to live fulfilled lives. - 2.
-Time to Talk day is a partnership to get people talking across the UK, supported by the Co-op.
-It is led by Mind and Rethink Mental Illness in England, See Me in Scotland, Time to Change Wales and Change Your Mind in Northern Ireland. - 3.
-Follow See Me on Twitter and Instagram @seemescotland or find us on Facebook: Facebook/seemescotland, or at www.seemescotland.org. - 4.
+Taking place on Thursday 1 February 2024, Time to Talk Day is run in Scotland by See Me, with SAMH (Scottish Action for Mental Health), by Mind and Rethink Mental Illness in England, by Inspire in Northern Ireland, and by Time to Change Wales in Wales, all in partnership with the Co-op. - 3.
+Follow See Me on X (Twitter) and Instagram @seemescotland or find us on Facebook: Facebook/seemescotland, or at www.seemescotland.org. - 4.
 See Me is managed by SAMH and the Mental Health Foundation and funded by Scottish Government.